Jesse-Kerr/recordmender/README.md

 ![Creating train and test set](images/train_test.png)

-## Making model better

-We found that lower # of factors lead to a better rank score.
-12 worked the best.

-Different regularization values of lambda were tried from 0.01 to 1000.

-Different numbers of iterations from 10 to 210, in steps of 40.

-With these best values, different numbers of artists sampled and producers were tried.

 ## The model performance was hampered by low numbers of training examples for most producers.

 ![](images/samples_per_producers_in_train_set.png)

-## Rank Score got better when producers with few sampled songs (training examples) were included.
+## Rank Score got better when producers with few sampled songs (training examples) were excluded.

 ![](images/rank_score_over_training_examples.png)

+## Grid Searching the model

+I found that 20 factors, a lambda of 30, and 50 iterations gave the best rank score.

 ## Conclusion and Future steps
 My model scores much better than random and is similar to popularity.
 However, many of its’ recommendations are lacking in diversity.
 Furthermore, it is not effective for producers with few sampled artists.
 A multi-level ensemble recommender with content filtering may help to address these problems.